pachyderm/pachyderm/examples/group/README.md

 ## 2. Data structure and naming convention
 Our first example comes from a simple healthcare use case:
-- We have a list of Labresults from various tests done on patients by given Labs.
-Each file contains one type of test results from a given Lab for a given Patient.
+- A patient gets test results, each of which can come from a different lab.
+Each of our files contains the test results from a particular lab for a given patient.

 The second example is derived from a simplified retail use case:
-- Purchases and Returns are made in given Stores.
+- Purchases and returns are made in given stores.
-- Those Stores have a given location (here, a zip code).
+- Those stores have a given location (here, a zip code).
-- There are 0 to many Stores in a given Zipcode.
+- There are 0 to many stores in a given zip code.

 Let's have a look at the data structure and naming convention of our first example.
-* Repo: `labresults` - Our file names follows the following "-" separated pattern:
+* Repo: `labresults` - Our file names follow the following "-" separated pattern:

 1. **T** + {Time stamp}
 2. Type of test (Here **LIPID** for all our files)